bermi/bermi-SDK/design.md

 ## Conclusion

-The LOTR API is a simple REST API that doesn't require a lot of complexity to be interacted with, a simple fetch method would suffice to cover most usecases;
+The LOTR API is a simple REST API that doesn't require a lot of complexity to be interacted with, a simple fetch method would suffice to cover most use cases;
 however, an SDK can be a great tool to help developers to simplify testing, observability, error handling, and performance tuning.